dydxprotocol/v4-documentation/pages/governance/proposing_a_new_market.md

 ## Choosing oracle sources

+One way of evaluating whether a new market is optimally compatible with the software is based on the number of 1. robust oracles and 2. queryable oracles.
+A market should have at least 6 robust oracles to deter oracle manipulation attacks and 5 queryable oracles to prevent consensus failures.

-To select oracle sources, follow the procedure below:
+To select robust oracle sources, follow the procedure below:

-1. Find spot market tickers from eligible exchanges with the desired symbol as the base asset and USD or USDT as the quote asset.
-See below for a list of eligible exchanges.
+1. Find spot market tickers from eligible exchanges with the desired symbol as the base asset.
+The quote asset should be USD, USDT, BTC, or ETH.
+See [below](./proposing_a_new_market.md###List-of-eligible-exchanges) for a list of eligible exchanges.
+Note that pools in certain DEXes are eligible to be considered a robust source but no DEXes is queryable as of 3/5/24.
-  - If the quote asset is USDT, add the following flag `"adjustByMarket":"USDT-USD"`.
-This flag ensures that the base asset oracle price is adjusted by the USDT oracle price.
+  - If the quote asset is not USD, add the following flag `"adjustByMarket":"quote_asset-USD"`.
+This flag ensures that the base asset oracle price is adjusted by the oracle price of the quote asset.
 2. Currently the software supports only one source from an exchange per market.
 Among the tickers from an exchange, choose the most liquid spot market with the highest trading volume.
 If one market is more liquid but another has more trading volume, choose the one with deeper liquidity.
+  - When counting the number of robust oracles, two pools with different quote assets from one DEX can be considered as two independent sources.
+DEX pools can have quote assets that are not specified above.
 3. Exclude oracle sources that do not meet the depth and daily trading volume threshold over the past month.
   - Both sides of liquidity at 2% from the midprice should be at least `$50,000`.
   - The average daily trading volume should be at least `$100,000`.
-4. Ensure there are at least 6 sources.
-If there are less than 6 sources, this market should not be added to prevent potential market manipulation attacks and consensus failures from oracle price updates unless more robust oracle sources are available.
+4. Ensure there are at least 6 robust sources that meet the depth and trading volume requirement and 5 of them are queryable.
+If there are less than 6 sources, this market should not be added to prevent potential market manipulation attacks and consensus failures from oracle price updates unless more robust oracle sources are available and/or queryable.

 ### List of eligible exchanges